Queenstown, South Africa: Education

+Tertiary education institutions in Queenstown include Walter Sisulu University and Boston City Campus and Business College.
+Queens College Boys' High School is also located in the town.

 Religion

 The city is the seat of the Roman Catholic Diocese of Queenstown, centred at the Cathedral of Christ the King.
 It is also the seat of the Anglican Church's Diocese of Ukhahlamba, whose imposing Cathedral Church of St. Michael and All Angels stands adjacent to the town's public gardens.
 Churches of all faith denominations are to be found in and around the town.

 Geography

 The town lies on the Komani River which forms part of the Great Kei system of rivers and has a plentiful water supply from the surrounding rugged mountains.
 The water is collected in the Bongolo Dam, set in the hills, used extensively for recreation and watersports.
-Each year, around the beginning of June, the town holds an art exhibition with the emphasis on paintings and sculpture.
+Each year, around the beginning of June, the town holds an art exhibition with an emphasis on paintings and sculpture.